Nessi-datatool/nessi/CONTRIBUTING.md

-# Contributing to Nessi
+# Contributing to nessi.dev

-This document provides guidelines and instructions for internal development of the Nessi software.
+This document provides guidelines and instructions for internal development of the nessi.dev software.

 ## Code of Conduct